Life As a Nuclear Medicine Technologist

 - Maintain and calibrate radioisotope and laboratory equipment.

-These are the skills Nuclear Medicine Technologists say are the most useful in their careers:
+When polled, Nuclear Medicine Technologists say the following skills are most frequently used in their jobs:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.